The Lament of the Land (Micah 7)

 And they weave it together.

-One of the two “palms” of the hand are the prince (the king), who in those days also acted as a judge—here a corrupt judge.
+One of these two “palms” of the hand is the prince (the king), who in those days also acted as a judge—here a corrupt judge.
 The other is the “great” (or wealthy, influential) man, who has the power to get whatever he wants.
 These two work together like a pair of malicious hands doing evil.

 The upright like a thorn bush.